tuppp1/Data-Science-for-Concrete/README.md

-# Awesome data science for concrete materials and structures

 Building on empiricism, theory, and computation, a new paradigm has emerged in concrete science — data-driven approaches, offering fresh perspectives and practical solutions to better understand the materials, process–structure–property–performance relationships in concrete materials and structures.